What is Data Protection?

 We may contact you on other occasions to carry out surveys which we are required to conduct by HESA, HEFCE or other official agencies.
 We may also contact you to carry out our own research into your experiences at Falmouth University and after leaving the University, in order to evaluate the effectiveness of our courses and improve our services to students.
 If you do not want to be contacted for these purposes, please notify the Information Officer at firstname.lastname@example.org

-If you are a current student, you can update your own details at myfalmouth.falmouth.ac.uk
+If you are a current student, you can update your own details at http://myfalmouth.falmouth.ac.uk

 If you are an alumnus/alumna, you can register changes of address and other details by contacting the Alumni Office by email at firstname.lastname@example.org

-Current or former undergraduate or postgraduate students can get a transcript of their academic results by contacting Student Records.
-To get access to other data which Falmouth University holds about you, you should submit a subject access request under the Data Protection Act.
-This involves completing our subject access request form, and sending it to the Information Officer with a £10 fee and proof of ID.
-For further information on how to submit a request and the form which you need to use, see accessing information under the Data Protection Act at falmouth.ac.uk/dataprotection
+Current or former undergraduate or postgraduate students can get a transcript of their academic results by contacting Student Administration.
+To get access to other data which Falmouth University holds about you, you should submit a subject access request under the Data Protection Act or General Data Protection Regulation.
+This involves completing our Subject Access Request form and sending it with proof of ID to the Information Officer.
+Until 25 May 2018 and the introduction of the General Data Protection Regulation, this should also be accompanied with a £10 fee.
+For further information on how to submit a request and the form which you need to use, please refer to the Data Protection section of the website www.falmouth.ac.uk/dataprotection.

-Your student record or your academic record: firstname.lastname@example.org
+Your student record or your academic record: please contact Student Administration by email at firstname.lastname@example.org